Tuurlijk/TYPO3.Homestead/README.md

 # TYPO3 Homestead

-TYPO3 Homestead is your one-stop [TYPO3](http://typo3.org) and [Neos](http://neos.io) development environment.
+TYPO3 Homestead is your one-stop [TYPO3](http://typo3.org) and [Neos](http://neos.io) development and review environment.
 Just run `vagrant up` and a full Linux Ubuntu distribution will be downloaded with all the packages and configuration needed to start development right away.

 This environment is intended as as a local environment.
 Security-wise it is in NO WAY fit for production.